Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-Metolius is releasing these in new colors to match their cams like the Metolius Master Cam.
+The Metolius FS Mini also comes in colors to match their cams like the Metolius Master Cam.
 This is something that Black Diamond does with their Neutrino carabiner.
-Personally, I don't want to take the time to keep the right color biner with the right cam, but some people will either enjoy the process, find it easier to find their gear, or just like the look of a color-coordinated cam rack.
+It can be time-consuming to organize gear like this, but for some it is much easier to find their gear when it is color coded.

 The small size of this carabiner makes it a bit scary for the crux clip.
-The first time I put one of these on an anchor and went for that last clip it was a little unsettling.
-Part of that is the fact I was not used to clipping such a small carabiner.
+The first time we put one of these on an anchor and went for that last clip it was a little unsettling.
+Part of that is the fact we weren't used to clipping such a small carabiner.
 But the other part is that because the biner is so small, it takes some extra practice to clip quickly.
 Even with practice it is not as easy to clip as a bigger carabiner.
 Also, the small size makes it harder to use with gloves (big wall or snow gloves).
-As with most wire-gate carabiners (except the Wild Country Helium ), the notch gets caught up on the bolt hanger when cleaning steep routes (the Helium and keylock biners do not have this issue).
+As with many wiregate carabiners (the Wild Country Helium Carabiner excluded), the notch gets caught up on the bolt hanger when cleaning steep routes (products with keylock or keylock-like functionality do not have this issue).

 The Metolius Video below will help with learning how to clip these faster.

 This is ideal for climbers who want to save weight and bulk.
-It is ideal for alpine rock climbs, but I have also enjoyed using them on Yosemite trad climbs and big walls.
-It is not an ideal sport climbing biner because it is so small and a little tricky to handle.
+It is ideal for alpine rock climbs, but we also enjoyed using them on Yosemite trad climbs and big walls.
+It is not an ideal sport climbing biner because it is so small and tricky to handle.
 That said, we like the Metolius FS Mini Quickdraw for alpine rock climbs or anytime you want to save on weight and bulk.

 Metolius Video on How to Clip the FS Mini